rokbenko/ai-playground/openai-tutorials/3-GUI_personal_math_tutor/README.md

 ## 📖 Description 📖

-chatMATH is a Next.js GUI for the <a href="https://github.com/rokbenko/ai-playground/tree/main/openai-tutorials/2-Build_personal_math_tutor">#2 Build a personal math tutor</a> tutorial.
+Next.js GUI for the <a href="https://github.com/rokbenko/ai-playground/tree/main/openai-tutorials/2-Build_personal_math_tutor">#2 Build a personal math tutor</a> tutorial.
 The main focus is on advanced chat functionalities, with no attention given to non-relevant aspects.
 Therefore, the sidebar is completely removed.

 > [!NOTE]
 > The code in this tutorial works with the [OpenAI Assistants API `v1` beta](https://platform.openai.com/docs/api-reference/assistants-v1).
 In April 2024, the [OpenAI Assistants API `v2` beta](https://platform.openai.com/docs/api-reference/assistants) was released.
 See the [migration guide](https://platform.openai.com/docs/assistants/migration/agents).